-Children attend pre-kindergarten Monday through Friday from 8:00 to 2:00.
-Two classes are at Liberty Elementary School, one class is at Johnson Elementary School, one class is at Moore Elementary School, one class is at Poplar Grove Elementary School and two classes are held at Franklin Elementary School.
+Children attend FSSD voluntary pre-kindergarten Monday through Friday from 8:00 to 2:00.
+Each school has one class – Liberty Elementary School, Johnson Elementary School, Moore Elementary School, Poplar Grove Elementary School – and two classes are held at Franklin Elementary School.

-To qualify for the pre-kindergarten program, a child must be 4 years old on or before August 15, live in the Franklin Special School District, and be considered at-risk.
+To qualify for the voluntary pre-kindergarten program, a child must be 4 years old on or before August 15 and live in the Franklin Special School District.

-The Tennessee Department of Education Office of Early Learning requires that school districts first serve students who are economically disadvantaged.
-Then students may be served who have disabilities, are identified as English Language Learners, are in state custody, or are identified as educationally at-risk for failure due to circumstances of abuse or neglect.
-In the event that there are still pre-K slots available, they may be filled according to the criteria determined by the FSSD Pre-K Advisory Council.
+The Tennessee Department of Education Office of Early Learning requires that school districts first serve students whose family meets specific income qualifications.
+Space permitting, students may be served who have disabilities, are identified as English Learners, are in state custody, or are identified as educationally at-risk for failure due to circumstances of abuse or neglect.
+Please contact of the Office of Student Support Services at (615) 591-2802 if you have additional questions.

-The Revised TN Early Learning Developmental Standards for 4 year-olds were written to support teachers, care givers and families who want to provide high quality, developmentally appropriate early learning experiences for children before they begin kindergarten.
-These standards align directly with the Kindergarten Common Core standards adopted by TN Department of Education in 2011.
-Helping children develop the concepts documented in these standards will provide them with the foundational skills necessary to their continued growth in kindergarten and beyond.
+The TN Early Learning Developmental Standards for 4 year-olds were written to support teachers, care givers and families who want to provide high quality, developmentally appropriate early learning experiences for children before they begin kindergarten.
+These standards provide a direct alignment with the content areas found in Tennessee’s state English language arts and mathematics standards as well as the Tennessee state standards for kindergarten.

 Infants (6 weeks to 12 months): A peek into the infant room will find babies lovingly cared for by trained, professional staff.
 The infants are allowed to follow their own pre-determined schedules.
 They are fed, changed and sleep when they need it.
 As they grow older, many of them no longer require as many naps and their sleeping habits follow a more routine schedule.
 The babies are read to, exercised, encouraged and taught how to play with the toys in the classroom.
 Teachers and caregivers talk to the infants throughout their day to help them with language development.